JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 }
 {% endhighlight %}

-**Note:** You could put this in your `index.js` file but it is good practice to keep configuration variables out of your source so you can easily change them later.
+**Note:** You could put this in your `index.js` file but it is good practice to keep configuration variables out of your source so you can easily change them later and potentially exclude them from source control.

 Next require `config.json` so we can get our connection information.